-- Social media integration: HubSpot CRM integrates with your accounts on Facebook Ads, Messenger, LinkedIn Ads, Twitter, and Instagram.
-These integrations enable you to include social media posts in your marketing campaign and monitor interactions, making it one of our top picks for the best social CRM platforms.
+- Businesses that use social media to communicate with customers: HubSpot CRM integrates with your accounts on Facebook Ads and Messenger, Twitter, and Instagram.
+Not only does it give you a platform to easily communicate with your customers, but it also enables you to include social media posts in your marketing campaign and monitor interactions, making it one of our top picks for the best social CRM platforms.

-- Email marketing: HubSpot CRM features tools for creating email templates and mass emailing.
-Its email tracking tool notifies you when someone opens your email or clicks a link on it.
-Because of these functionalities, it is one of our top choices for the best CRM for email marketing.
+- Users who need robust but affordable email marketing tools: HubSpot CRM features tools for creating email templates and mass emailing—even in its free version.
+Its email tracking tool notifies you when someone opens and reads your email or clicks a link on it.
+These functionalities make it one of our top choices for the best CRM for email marketing.

-When HubSpot CRM Would Not Be a Good Fit
+Who HubSpot CRM Is Not a Good Fit For

 - Small businesses that require a lot of customer support: HubSpot CRM’s free plan does not include access to its customer support team.
-Instead, you will have access to a knowledge base and user community.
-If customer support is a priority, you may want to check out Pipedrive, which provides support through email, phone, and chat.
-If you want to see the differences between the two, here’s a comparison between HubSpot CRM and Pipedrive.
+Instead, you will have access to the knowledge base and community forums.
+If customer support is a priority, check out Pipedrive, which provides support through email, phone, and chat.
+If you want to see the differences between the two, here’s a detailed comparison of HubSpot CRM and Pipedrive.

 HubSpot CRM Pricing